-External hazards such as earthquakes, storms, tsunamis, floods, lightning, extensive fouling of water intakes, and unusual weather conditions, as well as other external events such as loss of off-site electrical power supply, can be challenging for the safety of research reactors.
-Extreme conditions might develop beyond the design basis of the facility.
-The serious consequences of the accident at the Fukushima Daiichi nuclear power plant highlighted the importance of careful consideration and assessment of external hazards [19, 20].

-A single earthquake event was reported to the IRSRR.
+External hazards like earthquakes, storms, tsunamis, floods, lightning, extensive fouling of water intakes, unusual weather conditions, as well as other external events such as loss of offsite electrical power supply, can be challenging for the safety of research reactors.
+Extreme conditions might develop beyond design basis of the facility.
+The serious consequences of the Fukushima-Daiichi nuclear power plant accident showed the importance of careful consideration and assessment of the external hazards [20, 21].
+A single earthquake event is reported to the IRSRR.
 A research reactor was in shutdown state when a 57-second-long earthquake occurred with intensity of 5.7 on the Richter scale.
 The safe shutdown condition was assured.
 The earthquake did not have any safety significant impact on the reactor.
 However, some parts of the walls of the reactor building cracked.